jasperwelgemoed/jasperwelgemoed.github.io/_projects/CenterpointProject/index.md

 | PointPainting + Data Augmentation            | 70.47       | 72.52               | 85.55            | **76.18**        |
 | Tuned CenterPoint Head                       | 72.47       | 46.05               | 71.94            | 63.68            |

 For the best performing model (PointPainting + Data Augementation, we saw a significant increase in the pedestrian and cyclist class, but also a significant drop in the Car mAP.
 So we decided to add gated fusion plus a dropout during training as here the performance drop on the car was minimal.
-This turned out to work great and yielded the following results.
+This turned out to work great and yielded the following results. <br> <br>
 The best-performing configuration was:
 **PointPainting + Data Augmentation + Gated Fusion**,
 which achieved an **overall mAP of 81.90%** which is a performance increase of **15.12%** compared to the baseline model.<br>